 Combs Waterkotte has over 60 years of experience and over 10,000 cases handled.
 This ebook helps guide you through the criminal defense process and how an experienced, skilled defense attorney can keep your freedoms intact.

-Understanding Vernon County Criminal Penalties and Your Rights Under Missouri Law
+Vernon County Criminal Convictions and Their Impact in Missouri

-Even a seemingly minor conviction in Vernon County, MO can have serious and lasting consequences.
-A misdemeanor might bring fines, probation, or time in county jail, while a felony conviction can result in years in state prison and the permanent loss of certain civil rights.
-This can include your ability to vote, own firearms, or pursue specific careers.
+Even a minor conviction in Vernon County, MO can have lasting consequences.
+A misdemeanor may result in fines, probation, or jail time, while a felony conviction can bring years in state prison and permanently restrict your rights—including your ability to vote, own firearms, or hold certain jobs.

 Missouri law bars convicted felons from owning firearms, serving on juries, or holding public office.
 Many must also disclose their conviction status when applying for jobs or housing, creating lasting barriers even after they’ve served their time.